 “I was six years old when I first saw Him.
 I was walking past a café with my mother and we saw everyone inside staring at the TV.
 The news report was playing the same blurred footage you have no doubt all seen a million times.
 Footage of what looked – to me at least – like a man with bright skin hovering over a field of wheat.
-Lots of military around him, the reporter clearly scared for his life.
+The military circling him, the reporter clearly scared for his life.
 Then it cut to static.
 And that was it, we were all left hanging, just like that.

 “Well.
 We stand here today knowing how things turned out.
 It was like lighting a fuse to a world just about ready to explode.
-You would think that two world wars and global chaos throughout the twenty first century would have been enough to teach us the meaning of ‘common good’ but no; as a species, we always seem to make the same mistakes over and over again.
+You would think that two world wars and global chaos throughout the twenty first century would have been enough to teach us the meaning of ‘common good’ but no; as a species, we seem to make the same mistakes over and over again.

 “Which brings me to what I wanted to say to you today.
-When I was invited by Professor Walters to give your commencement speech, I was flattered but honestly did not know what I had left in me to say.
+When I was invited by Professor Walters to give your commencement speech, I was flattered but did not know what I had left in me to say.
 As you know, I’ve lived the last few years away from the public spotlight.
-And you can easily see why: a few minutes ago you all saw me struggling just to get on stage. [laughter] Old age will do that to you.
+And you can easily see why: a few minutes ago you saw me struggling just to get on stage. [laughter] Old age will do that to you.
 But then I thought of my late wife and children… And what I wanted to say became very clear.

 “I stand before you as one of the last surviving travellers.
 Almost all of us have died, all three billion of us.
 Nearly one hundred years have passed since that very first day at the café.
 I’m here today to tell you that my generation failed, and it is a deeply humbling experience.
 Old men usually complain about the young.
-I’m here to do one thing only: to ask for your forgiveness.
-We were given a chance that no generation has ever had – and we somehow managed to squander it.
+I’m here to do one thing: ask for your forgiveness.
+We were given a chance that no generation has ever had – and we managed to squander it.

 “So live your lives in the bliss of not knowing everything, in the gift of the unknown.
 In the wonder of what Shakespeare once called the ‘Undiscovered Country’.